 In most cases, you’ll want to use a mix of these configuration options to create an ideal bulk import experience.
 Let’s go through an example, where we have a file of new customers that we want to bulk import.

-First, we’ll select the “Insert company record” function under Actions, this will add the new data to the Company resource within our Postgres data source.
+First, we’ll select the “Insert company record” function under Data, this will add the new data to the Company database table within our Demo Database data source.

 Then, we’ll configure the fields we want in this way: